Macedonia naming dispute: Self-determination

-According to both the official Greek position and various public demonstrations in Greece and the Greek diaspora, the Greek Macedonians feel that their right to self-determination is violated by what they regard as the monopolisation of their name by a neighbouring country.
+According to both the official Greek position and various public demonstrations in Greece and the Greek diaspora, the Greek Macedonians felt that their right to self-determination was violated by what they regarded as the monopolisation of their name by a neighbouring country.

 The strong regional identity of the Macedonians was emphasised by the Prime Minister of Greece, Kostas Karamanlis, who in January 2007 during a meeting of the Council of Europe in Strasbourg declared that:

 In Greece, the extreme position on the issue suggested that there must be "no Macedonia in the title" of a neighbouring country.